seabassapologist/idea-no-hi-translation/my_notes.md

     * Other less flexible possibility is to hardcode names into free tiles
         * If I'm remembering correctly only Kamekichi and pets are player nameable, so this is somewhat feasible
         * Could hard code defaults with the "long" name and player choices have to be shorter (not ideal but i've seen it done)
+* Because of how the full sized data is stored in ROM, the routine to take the 16x12 data and mangle it into a 16x16 chunks is kinda convoluted
+    * Current plan is to just bypass that routine all together and reuse the routine that can handle the 8x16 characters
+        * Will probably want to eventually modify or rewrite it for VFW but that's way down the line
+    * There'll be a lot of extra space to use without the kanji characters, so I could just insert a 2bpp format font directly (this is probably the sane thing to do, but we'll see...)